 In February 2013, the FASB issued an accounting standards update that adds new disclosure requirements for items reclassified out of accumulated other comprehensive income.
 This update requires that companies present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source (e.g., the release due to cash flow hedges from interest rate contracts) and the income statement line items affected by the reclassification (e.g., interest income or interest expense).
-If a component is not required to be reclassified to net income in its entirety (e.g., the net periodic pension cost), companies would instead cross reference to the related note for additional information (e.g., the pension note).
+If a component is not required to be reclassified to net income in its entirety (e.g., the release due to cash flow hedges from note).
 We adopted this accounting standard update in the first quarter of 2013 and have included the required presentation in all applicable filings since that date (see note 9 to the consolidated financial statements).